wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-amber-prowler.md

 **Attacks (1/round)**

-<ins>Rake.</ins> The amber prowler makers two melee attacks (1D8) against a target.
+<ins>Rake.</ins> The amber prowler makes two melee attacks (1D8) against a target.

 <ins>Pounce.</ins>  The amber prowler makes a running jump on a target.
 If it fails to dodge, it takes damage (2D8) and is knocked prone.

 <ins>Capture</ins>.
 The amber prowler makes a grapple attempt, inflicting nonlethal damage (1D8) on a success.
 While grappled, the target cannot cast spells.

 <ins>Detect Magic.</ins>  The amber prowler detects all sources of magic in sight.